The Power of the Flower

 However, I don’t advise trying this as the seeds are actually lethal in the long run!
 This applies to all plants: be careful what plants you eat, they may have surprising results, sometimes fatal, so KNOW YOUR PLANTS.

 “Convoluted” also make us think of many of nature’s recurring patterns.
 Another good example is the pine cone with its spirally arranged scales, each of which hides a nutritious winged seed.

 Birds and squirrels love these seeds, and eating them helps them to survive the winter.
 Those seeds that aren’t eaten produce new pine trees to continue the species and to keep feeding the wildlife.

 I suppose nature and plants have defined my journey for as long as I can remember.
-My search and curiosity has always been to discover all about the universe and why we are here.
+My search and curiosity have always been to discover all about the universe and why we are here.
 I suppose that’s the same for everyone, we just follow different paths.

 I’ve had many rests on my way and at the moment I am resting here, in Pembrokeshire, having found a beautiful place to learn about the next step in my path.

 Serendipity played so much of a part of it.